 The University of Virginia was founded by Thomas Jefferson in 1819.
 Since then, it has been recognized as one of the top public universities in the country.
 Students are encouraged to gain practical experience through plenty of research opportunities and internships to accompany their classroom education.
-UVA is dedicated to ensuring that its students have all of the tools necessary to succeed in student life and prepare for their future career from help finding student housing University of Virginia students recommend to flu shots.
+UVA is dedicated to ensuring that its students have all of the tools necessary to succeed in student life and prepare for their future career from help finding student housing University of Virginia to getting a yearly flu shot.

 Each student may require different levels of assistance at various times throughout their college career.
 The professors and staff at UVA are committed to making sure that every student has the tools necessary to graduate while remaining physically and emotionally healthy.

 Medical care at Elson Student Health Center is provided for all registered students.
-Common reasons for visits include health screenings, sexually transmitted infections, chronic health problems, physicals, dermatologic problems, abdominal pain, allergies, asthma and musculoskeletal pain.
-It also provide flu shots, physicals for athletic activity approval and vaccinations.
+Common reasons for visits include health screenings, sexually transmitted infections, chronic health problems, physicals, dermatologic problems, abdominal pain, allergies, asthma, and musculoskeletal pain.
+It also provides flu shots, physicals for athletic activity approval, and other vaccinations.

 The goal for any college student is to graduate with a job.
 That is why UVA has a career center focused on helping students figure out what they want to do.
 During appointments, students can discuss majors and career paths, get tips for searching for jobs and internships, learn how to write resumes and cover letters and perform mock interviews.